Some previous publications on the history of cystic fibrosis

 The 2014 ECFS Award was presented to Professor Eitan Kerem (Israel)

 Fig 23.
 Prof. Eitan Kerem receiving the 2013 Award

 To acknowledge his substantial and remarkable contribution to cystic fibrosis research.
 His interest in cystic fibrosis spans all aspects i.e. the association between phenotype and genotype, the molecular mechanisms for disease variability and the development of new mutation specific pharmacological therapies to correct the basic defects of cystic fibrosis.
 The promotions of the medical, ethical and rights aspects of children with chronic diseases is at the forefront of his interest.
 He has published many papers in this field and is known for his advocacy of children in need.
 He also has a record of building bridges between Israelis and Palestinians furthering peace through medicine wherever possible.

-To acknowledge his substantial and remarkable contribution to cystic fibrosis research and care.
-His main clinical and research interests lie in CF epidemiology, genotype/phenotype correlation, CF diagnosis, CFTR-related disorders, neonatal screening and CF adult car
+Acknowledge his substantial and remarkable contribution to cystic fibrosis research and care.
+His main clinical and research interests lie in CF epidemiology, genotype/phenotype correlation, CF diagnosis, CFTR-related disorders, neonatal screening and CF adult care.

-Professor Diana Bilton received the ECFS Award in 2016 for her outstanding contribution to the treatment and care of patients with cystic fibrosis.
+Prof.Di Billion received the Award in 2016 For her outstanding contribution to the care of people with cystic fibrosis

 Dr Jeffrey Beekman received the award in 2017

-Dr Beekman received the award for his extensive research work, in particular stratifying infants with cystic fibrosis disease severity using intestinal organoid swelling as a biomarker of CFTR function.
+Dr Beekman received the award for his extensive research work, in particular stratifying infants with cystic fibrosis severity using intestinal organdoid swelling as a biomarker of CFTR function.